hary8055/Paddy-pest-detection-using-detectron/README.md

 This project applies deep learning and computer vision techniques to accurately **segment insects in paddy field images** using the **Mask Region-based Convolutional Neural Network (Mask-RCNN)** framework.
 It aims to enhance pest detection and enable efficient pest control through early and accurate insect identification.

 Insects like rice leafhoppers and stem borers severely affect paddy crop yield.
-Traditional pest detection methods—such as manual inspection—are time-consuming, error-prone, and inefficient at scale.
+Traditional pest detection methods—such as manual inspection are time-consuming, error-prone, and inefficient at scale.
 This project leverages **instance segmentation** using **polygonal annotations** to overcome these challenges and automate pest detection.

 ## Key Features